color-theory/codefolio/Notes/README.md

 - Cubic O(n^3): Grows as the cube.
 - Exponential O(2^n): Grows twice the number of operations for every input added.
 - Factorial O(n!): Let's just say it's big.

+# 03 - working with google collab
+Gonna skip this as I'd rather work on my local machine

+# 04 - Essential Data Manipulations

+## Vectors

+#### Operations
+- Adding vectors is element-wise.
+- Multiplying a scalar and a vector is also element-wise.
+While some libraries allow addition of scalars to vectors, it should be known that this is broadcasting that scalar value to a vector of the same size as the one you are adding.
+It is a shortcut that serves practical value, but is not technically valid or fundamental in pure linear algebra.

+multiplying vectors is also element-wise, though you can also find a dot-product, which is the sum of all elements multiplied.

+For example [1,2] * [2,3] = [2,6](elementwise) or 8(dot).

+## Matrices

+#### Operations
+- addition is element-wise
+- multiplication is similar to vectors in that it can be done element-wise, but the dot-product is very important
+- An identity matrix is one that, when multiplied to a different matrix, produces the same matrix. it is filled with zeros and has 1's going diagonally to the lower right.
+- An inverse of a matrix is such that when multiplied against the original matrix will produce an identity matrix.

+## Combinations the Right Way
+In order to make algorithms do what you want them to do, it is important to manipulate data sequences into the form that best suits your needs.
+Permutations, combinations, repetitions

+#### Permutations
+Raw data can come in a multitude of ways, and while it has meaning, it may not be what you need to input into an algorithm.
+A _permutation_ is a reordering of data so that it presents a different view.
+For example, this could be a randomizing of the order of the data received.
+For a 3 dimensional vector [1,2,3], there are 6 permutations, but for [1,2,2], there are only 3.
+Because of the nature of _permutations_ from a mathematical standpoint, we cannot simply reorder every index for all possible combinations, but rather must also check for duplicate permutations and remove them.

+#### Combinations
+Sometimes we want to get only a small portion of the dataset rather than the whole thing.
+In this case, combinations of a specific length.
+So if you take a vector of [1,2,3] and want the 2-number combinations, you would get [1,2], [1,3], and [2,3].

+## Recursion
+Recursion provides us a with an intuitive understanding for how certain problems can be addressed with a function that calls itself as part of the algorithm.
+Remember that this can also grow out of hand if you're not careful, so check whether your language supports tail-call optimization and be aware of your resource usage.
+Some examples of where recursion can be useful is finding a factorial or performing a simple binary search, but know that there are iterative approaches to these problems as well.

+# 05 - Creating Your own Matrix Class
+Using 3rd party libraries can save you a lot of time and effort and give you the benefit of community vetted and professional source code that has evolved over time.
+But sometimes you don't need the bloat that comes with the most useful libraries and you lose some of the control that you would want when working on your projects.
+Breaking changes happen all the time in the open source world, and if you aren't careful, a single malicious user could cost your company millions of dollars.
+If you're working in a monolithic legacy project, you could have  dozens, if not hundreds of outdated dependencies that are no longer even being used creating a giant liability.
+That being said, it makes more sense to use a well-trusted math library than to try to reinvent the wheel, _unless_ as in this case, you're wanting to learn how these libraries work under the hood.